SHARING THE MISSOURI LEGACY

 The building now houses a museum dedicated to telling the story of Arrow Rock’s black history.
 The museum is open daily for self-guided exploration.

 “We the undersigned do mutually agree on this the tenth day of April 1872 to unite in forming a congregation of the Church of Christ at Arrow Rock, Saline County, Missouri.”

-Much more than a country doctor, Sappington was a frontier merchant, a land speculator, a progressive agriculturalist, a moneylender, and a political confidant in Jacksonian politics.
+In addition to his career as a medical doctor, he was a land speculator, a progressive agriculturalist, a money lender, and a political confidant in Jacksonian politics.
 Original portraits of Dr. and Mrs. Sappington, by Missouri artist George Caleb Bingham, are on display at the Arrow Rock State Historic Site.
-The Site also cares for the Sappington Cemetery located five miles from Arrow Rock on Hwy AA.
+The site also cares for the Sappington Cemetery located five miles from Arrow Rock on Highway AA.
 The Sappington Negro Cemetery is also located nearby.

-We are indebted to the tireless efforts of the late Dr. Thomas B. Hall, Jr. for the gift of the Sappington Museum to the Friends of Arrow Rock along with publications about Dr. Sappington researched and written by Dr. Hall.
-Today his son Dr. Thomas B. Hall, III carries on his legacy by serving as a Friends of Arrow Rock President and chairman of both the Sappington Museum and the J.P.
-Sites Gun Shop, another project his father enthusiastically supported.
+We are indebted to the tireless efforts of the late Dr. Thomas B. Hall Jr. for the gift of the Sappington Museum to the Friends of Arrow Rock along with publications about Dr. Sappington researched and written by Dr. Hall.

 The museum is open daily for self-guided touring.